 The other important part of the salad dressing is finding a dairy-free yogurt at the market.
-There are some great versions available now!
+If you aren’t dairy-free, then you can use regular unsweetened Greek yogurt.
 My first choice is coconut yogurt because it is mild in flavor and thick like a traditional yogurt.
+I also like cashew yogurt a lot.
 Look for it in the refrigerated section of your health food store.

 I used to make all my dairy-free salad dressings with hemp seeds or cashews, but using coconut yogurt might just become my favorite trick to get a creamy texture.